marksparkza/jschon/docs/usage/jsonschema.rst

 ... ])

-To quickly check the validity of these arrays, we can simply read the :attr:`~jschon.jsonschema.Scope.valid` property of the result:
+To quickly check the validity of these arrays, we can simply read the :attr:`~jschon.jsonschema.Scope.valid` property of the evaluation result:

 >>> hosts_schema.evaluate(valid_host_records).valid
 True